McMadRedDad/WaterAnalyzer/protocol.md

 - `operation`  - "set_satellite"
 - `parameters` - {
-    "satellite": "`satellite model`",   - [STRING] what satellite is used in the client's session "proc_level": `processing level`    - [STRING] what processing level is used in the client's session }
+    "satellite": "`satellite model`",   [STRING] what satellite is used in the client's session "proc_level": `processing level`    [STRING] what processing level is used in the client's session }
+`satellite`     - what satellite is used in the client's session `proc_level`    - what processing level is used in the client's session

 *RESPONSE*